thien-le13/anime-ecommerce-webapp/README.md

 ## Limitations

 - Amazon API requires personal keys, each limits to 200 fetches.
 Solution is swap keys once limit is reached.
+(Currently, Amazon API is disabled to avoid over usage)
 - The favorites button during the search will not be functional until the products from Amazon are fetched.